Skip to main content

 [Your Name]

-People age 65+ have one of the highest workforce participation rates in the developed world, according to the CDC.
-“A growing number of employers are recognizing the value that mature workers bring— attributes like experience, wisdom, and resilience,” says NCOA’s Maura Porcelli, Senior Director of the Senior Community Service Employment Program (SCSEP).
+Roughly 38% of adults age 55 and older were in the workforce in 2024, and that's expected to hold steady in the coming years.1 “A growing number of employers are recognizing the value that mature workers bring— attributes like experience, wisdom, and resilience,” says NCOA’s Maura Porcelli, Senior Director of the Senior Community Service Employment Program (SCSEP).

 Older adults are skilled problem-solvers, creative thinkers, and relationship builders.
 They have the capability to be key contributors to an organization's success."

-In addition, NCOA has an employment tool called Job Skills CheckUp.
-Funded by IBM, the free, online tool helps older adults get tips on how to succeed as a mature worker.
-All you have to do is tell us about your goals, describe your current employment situation, and the Job Skills CheckUp will create a personalized plan to help you find job openings, build a professional network, prepare for job interviews, and more.
+Funded by IBM, Job Skills CheckUp is a free, online tool that helps older adults get tips on how to succeed as a mature worker.
+All you have to do is tell us about your goals and describe your current employment situation.
+Job Skills CheckUp will create a personalized plan to help you find job openings, build a professional network, prepare for job interviews, and more.

 Funding for This Resource Made Possible By Support from Our Partner